Ragdata/.github/README.md

 > ⚠️ This is a specially-named repository which GitHub treats differently to other repositories.
 [Find out more]()

-> ✨ This repository is configured as a [Public Template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) - which means you can use it as the basis for your own repositories (and automatically include ALL files in this repository) just by clicking [HERE](https://github.com/Ragdata/.github/generate)
+[//]: # (> ✨ This repository is configured as a [Public Template]&#40;https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template&#41; - which means you can use it as the basis for your own repositories &#40;and automatically include ALL files in this repository&#41; just by clicking [HERE]&#40;https://github.com/Ragdata/.github/generate&#41; )

 This repository was created with 2 purposes in mind: